 Ask almost anyone—employee or employer—what would make them happiest at work, and I’ll bet almost every person’s answer would involve money.
 And if you were to ask specifically what might incentivize employees to work harder or get better results, I’m sure you’d find the same answer.
-The problem is, actual science shows us that money is a short-term motivator at best—employees won’t necessarily be more satisfied with their jobs in the long term.
-It’s a classic situation of humans not really knowing what they want!
+The problem is, science shows us that money is only one type of motivator—and a short-term incentivizer at that

 Take, for example, a robust annual bonus program.
 Initially, it might spark a huge boost in morale and productivity.
 However, by year five, employees will see the bonus not as an incentive, but instead expect it as part of their compensation.
 In this situation, employees are no longer satisfied by earning what is incentivized (the bonus), but are instead unhappy if they don’t get the incentive.
 Our incentive plan backfired!

 That’s not to say monetary bonuses aren’t worthwhile—they absolutely can be.
 However, they are more appropriately placed within a total compensation plan, and not in an incentive program.